Discover the world through travel & beyond!

-Why to Visit Traverse City, Michigan with Kids
+Why Visit Traverse City, Michigan with Kids

 At the bottom of northern Michigan’s Grand Traverse Bay sits Traverse City, a homey town of friendly charms that draws a million tourists per year.
 When the summer sun is shining, families occupy the multitudes of beaches on Lake Michigan’s swimmable water.
 The breezy weather scarcely resembles lower Michigan’s sticky, debilitating humidity.
 And when winter comes, Traverse City transforms into a skiing utopia that offers plenty of family activities.
 The Hickory Hills ski area is located in a quaint Traverse City neighborhood, while the mysterious Schuss (pronounced “shush”) Mountain and its many kid-friendly slopes are a mere 40 miles away.
 Here are four things to do in Traverse City, MI with kids.